itmr1/ProPutter/README.md

 # ProPutter
 Smart Golf Club

+A smart golf club and webapp that provides the ultimate golf putting training experience.
+Collects a range of data of the putt and the environment, and provides insights with analytics of performance and angle deviation, all on a user-friendly interface.

 As usual, node_modules folder created on node js app creation excluded from commits.

 Back-end + device communication incorporates HTTPS with self-signed ssl certificate for development testing purposes.
 For development, it is more complex to integrate